 You have a right to access the personal information we hold about you and to update and/or correct it, subject to certain exceptions.
 If you wish to access your personal information, please make your request to us in writing.

-In order to protect your personal information we will be required to obtain identification from you before releasing such information.
+In order to protect your personal information you will be required to provide photo identification before we can release such information.

 Maintaining the Quality of your Personal Information

 It is an important part of providing our services to you that your personal information is up to date and we will take all reasonable steps to make sure that your personal information is accurate and complete.
-To assist with this process, it is important that you advise us at as soon as possible of changes to your personal information so that our records can be updated.
+To assist with this process, it is important that you advise us as soon as soon as possible of any changes to your personal information so that our records can be updated.
+A request to update your personal information can be made by phone, post, or by submitting a profile change in your secure online portal account.

 Non-identifiable Information